Re:amaze vs Chatbase (2026)

 Pros

-• AI Agent included from Basic tier — $29/team member/month gets full AI Agent capabilities with usage-based pricing for autonomous resolution, materially better unit economics than competitors that gate AI behind Pro or Enterprise tiers
+- ✓AI Agent included from Basic tier at $29/team member/month: usage-based $0.85/conversation autonomous resolution available without upgrading to a premium plan, materially better unit economics than competitors that gate AI behind Pro or Enterprise tiers at 2-3x the per-seat cost.

 Limitations